Kanki, Uttar Dinajpur: Features

 The village is located in North Dinajpur, a district of West Bengal.
 It is situated beside NH-31.
 The population is about 1600, and the town has a railway station named Kanki railway station with trains to the nearest city, Kishanganj.
 The area has a population of around 12000.
 Kanki has a church and two nationalised banks (Punjab National Bank and Indian Overseas Bank), with a temple of Shri Krishna Avatar Baba Ramdev, Digambar Jain Mandir and a Mosque considered tourist attractions.

 Kanki's daily temperatures tend to coincide with those of Darjeeling, by virtue of their proximity.
 In summer, temperatures reach 40 °C and can drop as low as 4 °C in the winter.

 Gram Panchayat

 The Kanki gram panchayat (village council) is the local government for the villages of Basatput, Chaugharia, Dangi, Deogaon, Hathipaon, Hatwar, Kanki, Mahishakhor, Majlispur, Manora, Matiari, Najarpur, Nayanagar, Pachim Lahil, Peazgaon, Sahaspur, Simulia, Suhia, and Suhiasani.

 Industry

 The majority of the workforce is involved with the agricultural industry.
 As suits its agricultural focus, Kanki serves as a hub for vegetable exports and Lahil developing in progress.

 Education

-Here is a High School (Kanki Shree jain Vidya Mandir) with co-education facility up to class XII.
+There are four high schools (Kanki Shree Jain Vidya Mandir, Kanki, St. Ignatius High School, Majlishpur Manora High School, Manora and Bani Bharati Academy, Deogaon) with co-education facility up to class XII.
 There is also a girls' school, offering up to class VIII.